edmcouncil/html-pages/README.md

 ...
 Creating html-pages_home_1 ... done
 ```
-Note that when you update some vue components in the existing local repo, you need to build docker image first:
+Note that when you updated some vue components in the existing local repo, you need to build docker image first:
 ```
 docker-compose --profile=home build
 ```

 Listing containers must show one container running and the port mapping as below: